-Don’t overdo it: the right parts to personalize
+Don’t overdo it: how to personalize in the right way

 After all this, you may be wondering, what personal data can we include in the message?
 Here’s a short list of attributes that can be found in public access and successfully used in your personalized message:

 Name attribute is usually used in the greeting.
 But, as we know from the research mentioned in the beginning, personalized subject lines get opened much more often, which is why putting the recipient’s name in the subject is a good tactic.